cdfxscrq/goindex-drive-1/README.md

     "client_id": "****************************.apps.googleusercontent.com", // client_id from rclone config
     "client_secret": "*******************", // client_secret from rclone config
     "refresh_token": "******************************************", // authorized refresh token from rclone config
-    "root": "0AG1OSyxjvYcLUk9PVA" // ROOT_FOLDER from rclone config,
+    "root": "0AG1OSyxjvYcLUk9PVA" // ROOT_FOLDER from rclone config
 };
 ```

-**Need to know**
+**What you need to know**
-* If you have binded Share Drive (Teamdrive) with rclone then make sure you specify the TeamDrive's root folder.
+* If you have connected Share Drive (Team Drive) with rclone then make sure you specify the Share Drive's root folder.
 For example `"root": "0AG1OSyxjvYcLUk9PVA"`.
 * If you want to use `My Drive` then simply write "root".
 For Example `"root": "root"`.
 * Each time you make a commit/deploy to a file its HASH will change.
 To access the new file you have to specify the hash OR keep it default with `"hash" : "master"`.

 ### CloudFlare Workers Limits
-* FREE - 10000 request/day
+* FREE - 100k request per day (that is what you typically choose)
 * $5/month - 10M requests/month

 ## Self-Hosting

 ## Obtaining the client ID & client secret
 * Log into the [Google API Console](https://console.developers.google.com/) with your Google account.
-It doesn’t matter which Google account you use but it need not be the same account as the Google Drive you want to access.
+It doesn’t matter which Google account you use but it need not be the same account as the Google Team Drive Drive you want to access.
 * Select a project or create a `new project`.
-* Under “ENABLE APIS AND SERVICES” search for “Drive”, and enable the “Google Drive API”.
+* Under `ENABLE APIS AND SERVICES` search for `Drive`, and enable the `Google Drive API`.
 * Click `Credentials` ([this one](https://console.developers.google.com/apis/credentials/oauthclient)) in the left-side panel **DO NOT** click on `Create credentials` because this will only open a setup wizard).
-* It will prompt you to set the OAuth consent screen product name, if you haven’t set one already.
+* It will prompt you to set the `OAuth` consent screen product name, if you haven’t set one already.
-* OAuth Consent Screen > User Type > External > Application Name
+* Click `OAuth Consent Screen` > `User Type` > `External` > `Application Name`.
-* Click “Credentials” in the left-side panel, then “Create credentials”, then “OAuth client ID”.
+* Click `Credentials` in the left-side panel, then `Create credentials`, then `OAuth client ID`.
-* Choose an application type of “other”, and click “Create”. (the default name is fine)
+* Choose an application type `other`, and click `Create`, _the default name is fine_.

 It will show you a `client ID` and `client secret`.
-Use these values in rclone config to add a new remote or edit an existing remote
+Use these values in rclone config to add a new remote or edit an existing remote.

 ### Manually deploy via rclone
 1. Install [rclone](https://github.com/rclone/rclone) software locally.
-2. Follow the gien instructions under [https://rclone.org/drive/](https://rclone.org/drive/) to bind a drive.
+2. Follow the given instructions under [https://rclone.org/drive/](https://rclone.org/drive/) to bind a drive.
 3. Execute the `commandrclone config file` to find the file `rclone.conf path`.
 4. Open `rclone.conf`,find the configuration `root_folder_id` and `refresh_token`.
-5. Download `index.js` in [https://github.com/CHEF-KOCH/goindex-drive/blob/master/goindex/go2index/index.js](https://github.com/CHEF-KOCH/goindex-drive/blob/master/goindex/go2index/index.js) and fill in root and refresh_token.
+5. Download `index.js` in [https://github.com/CHEF-KOCH/goindex-drive/blob/master/goindex/go2index/index.js](https://github.com/CHEF-KOCH/goindex-drive/blob/master/goindex/go2index/index.js) and fill in `root` and `refresh_token`.
-6. Deploy the code to [Cloudflare Workers](https://workers.cloudflare.com).
+6. Deploy the code via [Cloudflare Workers](https://workers.cloudflare.com).

 ## Build Instructions

 ### GoIndex Auto Code Builder

-You can use the following pages to generate your own `index.js` (the file you need for the CloudFlare part)
+You can use the following pages to generate your own `index.js` (the file you need for the CloudFlare Workers part).

 Follow the instructions provided over [here](https://g-index.glitch.me) another mirror can be found over [here](https://gencode.ve.workers.dev) or [here](https://goindex.glitch.me/).